justin13888/Pixles/pixles-api/README.md

 ### Prerequisites

-_We assume Linux-based system for this service._
+_We assume Linux-based systems for this service._

 - Rust 1.86+
 - Populate `.env` file based on `.env.example`